Enterprise-CMCS/eAPD/README.md

 You should now be able to open the app at [http://localhost:8080](http://localhost:8080).
-You can login with any of the accounts that you made above. em@il.com and reviewer have the role of state admin.
+You can login with any of the accounts that you made above.
+The `em@il.com` account has the role of state admin.
-The rest have roles that match their username.
+The rest have roles that match their usernames.
 This is handled in the seed and does not need to be set in Okta.

 See the